Yasashari/C4-contest/Drips.md

                 if (spent > balance) {
                     return false;
                 }
-Due to this roundoff error it could be return false here. (spent > balance).
+Due to this roundoff error it could be returned false here. (spent > balance).
 But in some cases balance could be able to cover the spent.Also it could be even worse due to this adding rounded off values.

          755    spent += _drippedAmt(amtPerSec, start, end);